recoverysource/handbook/project/getting-started.rst

 ---------------

-Our documentation is intended for anyone who wishes to be "the website person" for their local 12-Step group.
+Our documentation is intended for anyone who wishes to be "the website person" (i.e. "website administrator") for their local 12-Step group.

-Like any role, this position requires specific skills that may not be possessed by everyone.
-In order to ensure you can successfully fill this role, we have provided a basic "job description."
+Like any role, this position requires specific skills, and not every person will be willing to learn or able to learn these skills. :ref:`Recovery Source
+<project>` provides this handbook, other website solutions, and other support
+options, but only the reader can determine if they are the type of person who can/should fill this role.

+The following job description provides a basic outline of what typically needs to be prioritized in order to operate a successful website, tailored toward the needs of 12-Step sober support groups.

 .. _duties: